chloekprice/Plate-Planner-Startup/notes.md

+COMMITTING & PULLING
+to save changes from the local machine:
+	git add [file name] (if new file is created) git commit -am ["commit notes"] git push refresh the browser for GitHub to update to save changes from GitHub to the local machine: press commit changes button in GitHub in local machine: git fetch
+    		git status
+      		git pull

 SIMON HTML
 -4 html pages (just the structure of the code) -index.html (most browsers look for this default page-- top level, usually login)